tzapu/WiFiManager/README.md

 - Provide an app to set up WiFi credentials using the json interfaces provided as usability testing has shown that people find switching back and forward between WiFi networks to be confusing.
 An app can swap back and forward between networks in the background.
 - Incorporate these changes into WiFiManager library from which this version was forked.

-## Evidence The Premise Is Wrong And Of The Problems It Causes
+## Evidence The Premise Is Wrong And The Problems It Causes
 It seems bold to claim the premise underlying the library from which this version was forked is wrong when it was developed over some time and is already widely used.
-So I thought I should provide some evidence.
+So I thought I should provide some explanation and evidence.

-I started out investigating why my ESP8266's were occasionally bricking which I'd suspected was due to faulty modules and ended up forming a view the problem was software related.
-As the problems are intermittent and not reliably repeatable and after spending much more time on this than intended I'm still not sure that my claim of what causes the ESP8266 to brick is correct or that I have identified the complete solution.
-The solution here has worked for me so far and I'm hopeful others may identify any further errors or provide new insight.
+I started out investigating why my ESP8266's were sometimes not connecting to the network and occasionally bricking.
+I'd suspected bricking was due to faulty modules but found I could recover them by reflashing with different software.
+As the problems are intermittent and random they are difficult to investigate.
+I'm still not sure that my claim of what causes the ESP8266 to brick is correct or that I have identified the complete solution.
+This library here has worked for me without failure so far and I'm hopeful others may identify any further errors or provide new insight.

-When the ESP8266 has an SSID in non volatile memory and it is set for autoconnect there is no need to do anything in a sketch to establish WiFi connectivity.
+When the ESP8266 has an SSID in non volatile memory and auto connect as revealed by the command WiFi.printDiag(Serial) is set to 1 there is no need to do anything in a sketch to establish WiFi connectivity.
 This can be seen in the [ConfigOnSwitch](https://github.com/kentaylor/WiFiManager/tree/master/examples/ConfigOnswitch) example which connects to a network effectively whenever network credentials are available in non volatile memory.
-Therefore the claim that calling WiFi.begin is unnecessary is easy to sustain.
+Therefore, the claim that the module will automatically connect to a WiFi network without calling WiFi.begin is easy to sustain.

 Evidence that calling WiFi.begin can be harmful is more circumstantial.
 Looking through the issues reported and code revisions in WiFi manager I can see discussion of the same problems I was having and efforts to fix them.
 Specifically:-
 - There has been an attempt to fix a problem identified as an ["auto connect racing issue"] ( https://github.com/tzapu/WiFiManager/commit/b99487785d2c8319df1223b204e1bba2b321f3f3) by not calling WiFi.begin under some circumstances.
 This fix has a side effect identified in [issue 141](https://github.com/tzapu/WiFiManager/issues/141) that "WiFiManager will not connect to a newly selected access point if a connection to another access point already exists."